-II.
-AG RICULTURE AND FOREST RESOURCES.1 Would the project: Potentially Significant Impact Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Important (Farmland) as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? $\boxtimes$ b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? $\boxtimes$ c) Conflict with existing zoning for, or cause rezoning of, forest land as defined in Public Resources Code Section 12220(g), timberland as defined in Public Resources Code Section 4526, or timberland zoned Timberland Production as defined in Government Code Section 51104(g)? $\boxtimes$ d) Result in the loss of forest land or conversion of forest land to non-forest use in a manner that will significantly affect timber, aesthetics, fish and wildlife, biodiversity, water quality, recreation, or other public benefits? $\boxtimes$ e) Discussion: Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland to non-agricultural use? $\boxtimes$
+AGI RICULTURE AND FOREST RESOURCES.
+2 Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide u) Important (Farmland) as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? \boxtimes b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? \boxtimes c) Conflict with existing zoning for, or cause rezoning of, forest land as defined in Public Resources Code Section 12220(g), timberland as defined in Public Resources Code Section 4526, or timberland zoned Timberland Production as defined in Government Code Section 51104(g)? \boxtimes d) Result in the loss of forest land or conversion of forest land to non-forest use in a manner that will significantly affect timber, aesthetics, fish and wildlife, biodiversity, water quality, recreation, or other public benefits? \boxtimes Discussion e) n: Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland to non-agricultural use? \boxtimes

 - a/b.
 The project site is located within a developing industrial park.
 The project would not result in the conversion of Prime Farmland, Unique Farmland, or Farmland of Statewide Important as shown on the Napa County GIS map (Department of Conservation Farmlands 2012 Napa County Farmlands layer).
-According to Napa County GIS the property is categorized as Urban and Built-up Land as are the surrounding developed properties within the vicinity.
+According to Napa County GIS the property is categorized as Farmland of Local Importance (L).
+Although the site, as well as other undeveloped land in the NVBPSP area, is classified as locally important, the site has been designated for industrial park uses for the last 30 years.
+Undeveloped lands within the boundary of the NVBPSP are designated as Farmland of Local Importance because they include areas of soils that meet all the characteristics of Prime Farmland or of additional Farmland of Statewide Importance with the exception of irrigation.
+These farmlands include dryland grains, haylands, and dryland pasture.
+As development in the NVBPSP area continues, the surrounding developed parcels have been reclassified as Urban and Built-up Land (D).
 The project site is not subject to a Williamson Act contract. - c/d.
-The project site is zoned General Industrial (GI), which allows bakeries, light and heavy manufacturing, warehousing, and offices as an ancillary use, upon grant of a site plan approval or use permit, and is located within the Napa Valley Business Park Specific Plan.
+The project site is zoned Industrial Park (IP), which allows light industrial, manufacturing, office and business park uses upon grant of a use permit, and is located within the Napa Valley Business Park Specific Plan.
 According to the Napa County Environmental Resource Maps (based on the following layers Sensitive Biotic Oak woodlands, Riparian Woodland forest, and Coniferous forest) the project site does not contain woodland or forested areas.
 Therefore, the proposed project would not conflict with existing zoning for, or cause rezoning of, forest land, timberland, or timberland zoned Timberland Production - e.
-The project site is surrounded by developed industrial land.
-Although farming activities occurred on these lands in the past, the area has been designated for industrial development for over 30 years.
+The project site is surrounded by developing industrial park land.
+Although farming activities occurred on these lands in the past, the area has been designated for industrial development for over 20 years.
 The project will not result in the conversion of existing farmland.